csbg/SplineOmics/README.md

 you set with the -e PASSWORD=123 option.

-As long as the container is running, you can work on that localhost page with RStudio, where also the `SplineOmics` package is installed.
-The dir `/home/rstudio/` is your R session working dir.
+As long as the container is running, you can work on that localhost page with RStudio, where also the `SplineOmics` package is installed. `/home/rstudio/` is your R session working folder.

 Load your inputs for example like this: